zesk/build/docs/tools/pipeline.md

 - `0` - Always succeeds

-### `applicationEnvironment` - Loads application environment variables, set them to their default values
+### `environmentApplicationLoad` - Loads application environment variables, set them to their default values

 Loads application environment variables, set them to their default values if needed, and outputs the list of variables set.